kubernetes-sigs/cluster-api-provider-openstack/README.md

 # Kubernetes cluster-api-provider-openstack Project

-This repository hosts a concrete implementation of a provider for OpenStack for the [cluster-api project](https://github.com/dims/cluster-api).
+This repository hosts a concrete implementation of an OpenStack provider for the [cluster-api project](https://github.com/kubernetes-sigs/cluster-api).

 ## Community, discussion, contribution, and support